ImperialCollegeLondon/safe_web/README.md

     chmod 400 AWS_SAFE_Web.pem
     ssh -i AWS_SAFE_Web.pem ubuntu@ec2-52-51-38-168.eu-west-1.compute.amazonaws.com

+**Note that this file contains the keys to the whole server** - it should not be saved anywhere publically accessible or shared with people outside the project admin.

 ### Enabling HTTPS ###

-We're the LetsEncrypt open source certification.
+We're  using the LetsEncrypt open source certification.
 These commands install LetsEncrypt and load any required packages.

     git clone https://github.com/letsencrypt/letsencrypt
     cd letsencrypt